-Driven by a combination of my passion for fitting odd shapes together and a sympathy toward discarded objects, I create animals from thrift store plastics.
+Driven by a combination of my passion for fitting odd shapes together and a sympathy toward discarded objects, I create animals from post consumer plastics.

 I spent my early childhood in Japan but I grew up in several different countries.
-Japanese Shinto beliefs are such that all objects and organisms have spirits, and I was taught in kindergarten that objects that are discarded before their time weep at night inside the trash bin.
+Japanese Shinto philosophy teaches that all objects and organisms have spirits, and I was taught in kindergarten that objects that are discarded before their time weep at night inside the trash bin.
 This became a vivid image in my mind.
 The constant need to adjust to a new environment also gave me a strong desire to fit in and to create harmony around me.

 I only select objects that have been used and discarded.
 My goal is for each object to transcend its origin by being integrated into an animal/ organic forms that are alive and in motion.
 This process of reclamation and regeneration is liberating to me as an artist.

 Building these sculptures helps me understand the situations that surround me.
 It reminds me that even if there is a conflict right now, there is also a solution in which all the pieces can coexist peacefully.
 Though there are wide gaps in some areas and small holes in others, when seen from the distance there is great beauty and harmony in our community.
 Through my sculptures I transmit a message of hope.